2022 Howard Crosby Warren Medal

 Holyoak was among the earliest to investigate the neural basis of higher cognition, focusing on the substrates for relational thinking in the human brain.
 Working with Barbara Knowlton and others, Keith investigated relational reasoning both in patients suffering from Frontotemporal Lobar Degeneration and in neuroimaging studies with college students.
 Their work showed that regions within the rostrolateral prefrontal cortex are especially important in reasoning with multiple relations, with more posterior frontal subregions being involved in inhibitory control.
 Holyoak has created several computational models of analogical mapping, such as ACME (Analogical Constraint Mapping Engine), which instantiated a multiconstraint theory of analogy (Holyoak & Thagard, 1989) and LISA (Learning and Inference with Schemas and Analogies), which provided an integrated account of analog retrieval and mapping and also inference and schema induction (Hummel & Holyoak, 2003).

-For his significant empirical, methodological, and conceptual contributions to the study of working memory and human cognition, the Society of Experimental Psychologists awards the 2022 Howard Crosby Warren Medal to Keith Holyoak.
+For his significant empirical, methodological, and conceptual contributions to the study of human cognition, the Society of Experimental Psychologists awards the 2022 Howard Crosby Warren Medal to Keith Holyoak.

 2022 Norman Anderson Lifetime Achievement Award